When to say yes—and how to say no—if family members turn to you for financial support

 ALMOST EVERY FAMILY HAS ONE: the person family members call on when money is tight and they need a helping hand.
-The more financially responsible you are, the more likely you are to be considered “the family bank," according to a 2016 study conducted by Merrill Lynch in partnership with Age Wave.
-The study, "Finances in Retirement: New Challenges, New Solutions," found that 62% of people over age 50 provide financial support to family members, with the overwhelming majority (80%) doing so because "it's the right thing to do."
+The more financially responsible you are, the more likely you are to be considered “the family bank.”

-Still, if you’re that person, haven't you sometimes wished you could just say no?
-Maybe you have other priorities to deal with, or you doubt the money will be used wisely.
-Or you’re convinced that your kids will learn more by saving for that desired purchase—whether it’s a house, a car or a vacation—on their own.
+If you’re that person, have you ever wished you could just say no, even if you feel helping out financially is the right thing to do?
+Maybe you have other priorities to deal with or you doubt the money will be used wisely.
+Or you’re convinced that your kids will learn more by saving for that desired purchase—whether it’s a house, a car or a fancy new smartphone—on their own.

 2. Create a budget for giving.
 Even if you pass on your own sound money management habits, there are bound to be times when relatives will need your help, and you’ll want to be in a position to provide it.
-Yet the “Finances in Retirement” survey found that few respondents had budgeted to be able to help family members financially, despite giving an average of $6,500 annually to family.
-"We create budgets for such things as travel or shopping, so why not for family giving?” asks Bill Hunter, head of Strategy for Retirement Client Experience at Bank of America Merrill Lynch.
+“We create budgets for such things as travel or shopping, so why not for family giving?” asks Ben Storey, director of Retirement Thought Leadership at Bank of America.

 If you’re dreading the prospect of refusing a request, prepare your reasons beforehand so that you can explain them unemotionally.